 Registration of works of creation can be conducted to increase the quality and strength of proof related to the copyright owned by the copyright holder.
 Based on the provisions of the Regulation of the Minister of Law and Human Rights Number 42 of 2016 on Electronic Application Services for Intellectual Property (“Permenkumham 42/2016“), intellectual property registration applications can be conducted electronically.
 The following are the stages for the application of electronic registration of musical intellectual property rights:

-– For works in the form of music, attachments in the form of recorded music in MP3 format or musical notes/scores in 1 PDF file.
+The requirements of the attached uploaded data are as follows:- For works in the form of music, attachments in the form of recorded music in MP3 format or musical notes/scores in 1 PDF file.

 – For works in the form of songs/music with text, attachments in the form of recorded songs in MP3 format or lyrics with musical notes in 1 PDF file.